jsreport/docs/docs/authentication.md

 >`GET` http://jsreport-host/odata/users

-## Authentication using and authorization server
+## Authentication using an authorization server

 > This feature is in preview mode, it means that we have implemented all the necessary steps to complete the authentication flow with an authorization server but we are looking for real feedback about the feature to determine if something is missing or incomplete for other use cases.
 If you have such feedback don't hesitate to raise a [question](https://forum.jsreport.net) or open an [issue](https://github.com/jsreport/jsreport/issues).